Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Before we decoupage plates, let’s gather our supplies:

 • Clear glass plates: Remember those snack plates?
 This is their time to shine (or, well, be transformed)!
-There are various sizes of glass plates, but think about what Mom uses most – dessert plates, salad plates, or maybe even a larger platter for serving.
+There are various sizes of glass plates, but think about what your Mom uses most – dessert plates, salad plates, or maybe even a larger platter for serving.
 A thrift store is a great place to look for vintage treasures, or you can grab some inexpensive glass plates at Dollar Tree.

 • Mod Podge: This special glue will hold everything together.
 Remember, dishwasher safe is key if you want Mom to be able to use these plates!